-Over the past thirty years Paul has designed and/or built 60 plus structures in the Southern Illinois and Chicago areas, Although most of his designs have been homes, some of his craftsmanship & furniture can be viewed publicly at: Makanda Inn & Cottages; Blue Sky Winery; Yellow Moon Cafe in Cobden; Back 2 Basics; Raven's Bend; Cedarhurst Center for the Arts, Beth Jacob synagogue in Chicago and Unitarian Fellowship in Carbondale.
+For over thirty years Paul has designed and/or built 70 plus structures in the Southern Illinois and Chicago areas, Although most of his designs have been homes, some of his craftsmanship & furniture can be viewed publicly at: Makanda Inn & Cottages; Blue Sky Winery; Yellow Moon Cafe(now Steam Shovel) in Cobden; Cedar Cabin at Walnut Grove, United Methodist church pastor's study, Back 2 Basics; Raven's Bend; Cedarhurst Center for the Arts, Beth Jacob synagogue in Chicago and Unitarian Fellowship in Carbondale.

 Center For Lost Arts The original barn has evolved into a 3400 sq ft main house, a friend has aptly named House of Paul.
 In 2016, The main floor serves as a nature-inspired and welcoming space for those attending meditation, mindfulness, yoga and art retreats under the direction of his partner, Bonnie Burton.
 The space is also available to use for weddings, reunions, other gatherings and retreats.